Getting to Okinawa and around the islands

 The gateway to Okinawa is Naha Airport 那覇空港 on Okinawa Honto Island (The main, largest island of Okinawa) and there are regular flights available between Naha and most major cities of Japan including Tokyo.
 About 30 daily flights are served between Tokyo Haneda Airport and Naha Airport, and about 5 flights between Narita International Airport and Naha Airport are served daily.

 From/to Naha Airport international flights are also available.
 There are flights served between Taiwan, Hong Kong, the United States (California) etc. Arriving at or leaving from Okinawa to start/end your trip in Japan may be an idea to make a travel plan.

-Major islands of Okinawa; Kumejima Island, Miyakojima Island, Ishigakijima Island also have an airport and the direct flight is served from/to Tokyo, but the one hitch is that only a few flights are served daily or weekly.
+Major islands of Okinawa, Kumejima Island, Miyakojima Island, and Ishigakijima Island also have an airport and direct flight from/to Tokyo, but the one hitch is that only a few flights are available daily or weekly.
 So, passengers usually fly via the hub airport Naha to reach the islands.

 Getting around by sea

 Attractions of Okinawa, especially on Yaeyama-shoto islands, are mostly found on remote islands reachable only by boat.
 The hub port of Yaeyama-shoto islands is on Ishigakijima Island, known as one of the most popular tourist destinations of Okinawa.
 The travel time by boat from Ishigakijima Island to those remote islands depends on which islands you go to, but it is from 10 minutes up to 60 minutes.
 The sea around the remote islands is often shallow off the shore, with light blue water.